 Interactive elements such as videos, pictures, quizzes, and polls help with engagement and can be a lot of fun.
 They also have the potential to increase customer loyalty, as they often reveal more about what your company believes in or seeks to provide for its customers.

 You can easily overdo it with the interactive features though, sometimes less really is more.
 Especially when you run an ecommerce site as both you and the customer want an easy and unobstructed path to the product that’s for sale.
-If you do have an ecommerce site, we have a post explaining why UX matters for ecommerce!

 12.)
 Take advantage of free options